Esri/calcite-app-components/src/components/calcite-action-bar/usage/basic.md

 #### Basic Action Bar (Top Actions)

-Renders `calcite-actions` just on the top half of the bar.
+Renders `calcite-actions` that stick to the top of the bar.

 ```html
 <calcite-action-bar>